robynchung/form-submission-demo/README.md

     - If you made any assumptions, what are they
     - Outline what else needs to be done if given more time
     - Instructions on how to run it
-6. Send via email to noor.syed@codefor.ca
+6. Send an email to noor.syed@codefor.ca and jasper.chan@codefor.ca to let us know your submission has been completed.